CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/MindMeld/README.md

-This Section contains souce code to build MindMeld callstudio element and sample callstudio application to demonstrate capability of MindMeld with CVP.
+This Section contains souce code to build MindMeld (Botlite) callstudio element and sample callstudio application to demonstrate capability of MindMeld with CVP.

 # Instruction to set up VXML server